Humana Opportunities to Work at Home

-If you're a healthcare professional or have medical office skills, you may be able to find a telecommuting position with Humana.
-While many of the jobs that allow telecommuting are tied to a specific job location (such as a visiting RN nurse), many (such as a data entry specialist) are not.
-Still others (such as a medical underwriter) may not be tied to a specific location, but may require licensing in a particular state, or states.
-The best approach is to search by your expertise (or area of interest) and then see what remote positions are available.
+If you're a health care professional or have medical office skills, you may be able to find a telecommuting position with Humana.
+While many of the jobs that allow telecommuting are tied to a specific job location, many—such as a data entry specialist—are not.
+Other positions, such as a medical underwriter, may not be tied to a specific location but may require licensing in a particular state or states.
+The best approach is to search by your expertise or area of interest and then see what remote positions are available.

-This telecommuting job requires a minimum of three years nursing experience with a background in utilization management along with a solid base of experience working with large health plans.
-Strong computer skills are necessary along with a proficiency in Word, Excel, and Outlook programs.
-Other requirements include the ability to work independently under general instructions and with a team, accessibility to high-speed DSL or cable modem for a home office, and the ability to provide a designated workspace free from distractions.
-The estimated salary is $50,000–$67,000 a year.
+This position requires a minimum of three years of nursing experience with a background in utilization management, along with a solid base of experience working with large health plans.
+Strong computer skills and proficiency in Word, Excel, and Outlook programs are also needed.
+Other requirements include the ability to work independently under general instructions, accessibility to high-speed DSL or cable modem for a home office, and a workspace free from distractions.

-UM (Utilization Management) Specialist: A UM Specialist collects broad-based information and gathers resources and data in order to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
+A UM Specialist collects broad-based information and gathers resources and data to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
 Day-to-day activities include attaching faxes to chart reviews to help the nursing team, answering departmental phones, making outbound calls, and requesting and sending out written correspondence.
 The specialist must have a high school diploma, be proficient in all Microsoft Office applications, possess exceptional phone etiquette and communication skills, and have a working knowledge of computers.

 Pros and Cons of Telecommuting

-Pros: Remote workers say that they like being in control, they enjoy the flexibility of scheduling their work around their lives, and working at home saves them time and money commuting to an office.
-They also don't have to put up with the constant distractions of people stopping by your cubicle or knocking on your door.
+Remote workers say that they like being in control, they enjoy the flexibility of scheduling their work around their lives, and working at home saves them time and money commuting to an office.
+They also don't have to put up with the constant distractions of people stopping by their cubicle or knocking on their door.
 Employees also say that working at home allows them to concentrate more fully on their work.

-Cons: The biggest complaint among telecommuters (especially for extraverted, outgoing people) is that they suffer from loneliness and isolation.
-Workers also tend to feel disconnected from the rest of the team.
-Another negative is that remote workers say they don't have colleagues to share problems with or brainstorm with.
+The biggest complaint among telecommuters—especially for extroverts—is that they suffer from loneliness and isolation.
+Workers also tend to feel disconnected from the rest of the team, and they don't have colleagues to share problems or brainstorm with.

 The Telecommuting Boom